Sienam Lulla

 Attorneys don't love Word because it's the best tool ever built.
 They love it because it's the tool they trust.
 Tracked changes, redlines, comment threads, version history — the entire rhythm of legal negotiation has been built around Word's feature set for thirty years.
 An attorney's redlining workflow isn't just a habit.
 It's a professional standard.
 Clients expect it.
 Courts recognize it.
 Opposing counsel works in it.
 Asking a lawyer to abandon Word is like asking a surgeon to operate with different instruments mid-procedure.
 The resistance isn't irrational.
 It's deeply practical.

-The best unified platforms don't ask lawyers to change how they work — they wrap around how lawyers already work.
-When Word is natively embedded inside the platform, the attorney never leaves their familiar environment.
+The best solutions don't ask lawyers to change how they work — they wrap around how lawyers already work.
+When Word is natively used, the attorney never leaves their familiar environment.
 They open a document, they redline it, they accept and reject changes, they add comments — all exactly as they would today.
 The difference is that those actions are now happening inside a shared, connected workspace where leasing and asset teams have visibility, where version control is automatic, where the document is linked to the LOI it came from, and where every change is captured in a single auditable thread.

 From the lawyer's perspective: nothing changes.
 From the organization's perspective: everything changes.

 The same logic applies to the other teams.
 Leasing professionals shouldn't have to learn a new way to track deal terms if the platform presents LOI data in a familiar, intuitive way.
 Asset managers shouldn't have to become lease attorneys to benefit from a unified abstraction.
-The platform should do the translation — presenting each team with the view they need, in the format they're comfortable with, while keeping everyone working from the same underlying source of truth.
+The solution should live within your organization and do the translation — presenting each team with the view they need, in the format they're comfortable with, while keeping everyone working from the same underlying source of truth.

-When these teams are on one platform, the workflow transforms in concrete ways.
+When these teams have one solution that fits into their current tools, the workflow transforms in concrete ways.

 LOI to lease comparison becomes automatic.
 When both documents live in the same system, it's possible to compare them systematically — surfacing where the lease diverged from the agreed business terms before execution, not after.